jorgeramos2068/react-app-12-calendar-app/README.md

-React web application that will work as the fronend for a calendar and events project.
+React web application that will work as the frontend for a calendar and events project.

 ## Available Scripts